pelias/documentation/search-workflows.md

 When you are searching for a hotel in a particular city, for example, you often see a list of matching results appear after each character as you type.
 In your own app, if you want your users to enter text and see real-time results as they type, use `/autocomplete`.
 This type-ahead functionality helps users find what they are looking for, without requiring them to fully specify their search term.
 Typically, your users start typing and a drop-down list appears where they can choose the term from the list.

-Because `/autocomplete` results in many more individual requests to get a good result, autocomplete has higher free rate limits and lower per-request prices than `/search`.

 ### ...and want to search only when they finish typing (`/search`)

 If you want the search to occur only when specifically executed, such as when your users press Enter, use `/search`.
 A search operates under the assumption that the input text is complete.
 A common design pattern is for an app to use autocomplete for the initial type-ahead behavior, and then switch to a `/search` when the user presses Enter or clicks an entry from the list.